 Shop of the Year: Slam City Skates, London

 Slam City Skates is a legendary skate shop, there’s simply no denying it.
 This of course is thanks to everyone who works in the shop.
 The friendly dudes you’ll bump into at Stockwell or Southbank who choose to stock and support the legit skater owned brands and help out the younger generation of skate rats.

 Anyhow there’s a little bit more to it than that.
 This award is strongly linked to Videographer Of The Year, because if it weren’t for Henry Edwards-Wood’s dedication, there’s no denying 2012 would not have been such an important year for Slam.
 I can’t think of any other filmer who would have had the courage and patience to take on this mammoth task.
 City of Rats is a well produced overview of a scene that is extremely hard to document, so well done Henry!

 He was getting quite close to Madars in the polls for Reader’s Choice European Skater of the year, and that’s undoubtably because of his section in Pretty Sweet.
 For obvious reasons we can’t post that part, but here’s a little edit that his fan club put together as a last call to get people to vote for him:

 Cover of the Year: Soma, Issue 27

-Soma took it with this controversial cover shot by Tura, but honestly, their covers are always sick.
+Soma may have taken it with this very controversial cover shot by Tura, but honestly, their covers are always sick.
 There is a little story behind this one though, so if you are interested, head over to their site.
-The one Nykwen shot of Gonz wasn’t bad either…
+The one Nikwen shot of Gonz wasn’t bad either…